rickkas7/PublishQueuePosixRK/README.md

 - Or it can always write events to the file system for maximum prevention of event loss
 - The file system queue supports discarding the oldest events when the size limit is exceeded

+There is also [PublishQueueExtRK](https://github.com/rickkas7/PublishQueueExtRK) which only works with Device OS 6.3.0 and later and stores the queue on the flash file system but supports increased publish rate limit, increased event data size, and binary and structured event data.

 ## Usage

 In many cases, you simply call this from setup: